runarorama/runarorama.github.com/source/_posts/2015-10-12-freedom-and-forgetfulness.markdown

   as.map(x => f(unit(x)))
 ```

-The coKleisli composition in this comonad is kind of uninteresting, and necessarily so.
-All the interesting parts of `List`, other than the `unit`, are the parts that make it a monoid.
-And our comonad here is already in a category full of monoids.
+All the interesting parts of `List` are the parts that make it a monoid, and our comonad here is already in a category full of monoids.
+Therefore the coKleisli composition in this comonad is kind of uninteresting.
+All it's saying is that if we can fold a `List[A]` to a `B`, and a `List[B]` to a `C`, then we can fold a `List[A]` to a `C`, by considering each element as a singleton list.

 ## Forget ⊣ Cofree